bakpakin/Fennel/reference.md

 * `gensym` - generates a unique symbol for use in macros.
 * `varg?` - is this a `...` symbol which indicates var args?
 * `multi-sym?` - a multi-sym is a dotted symbol which refers to a table's field

+* `assert-compile` - works like `assert` but takes a list/symbol as its third argument in order to provide pinpointed error messages.

 These functions can be used from within macros only, not from any `eval-compiler` call: